ArslanAnjum/angularSpringApi/README.md

 #### Prerequisites

-1- Spring Rest API base path set to /api/
+1- Spring Rest API base path set to /api/.
+See [application.properties](src/main/resources/application.properties)

+2- For Searching we are using QueryDSL therefore all entities must have their respective so called Q Entity generated and must be therefore annotated with @QueryEntity.

-2- All Entities must have PaginatedQueryDslRepository [a relative link](src/main/java/com/arslan/angularSpringApi/module/base/PaginatedQueryDslRepository.java)
+3- All Entities must have a repo that extends [PaginatedQueryDslRepository](src/main/java/com/arslan/angularSpringApi/module/base/PaginatedQueryDslRepository.java)

-3- All Entities which have referenced objects must have a projection named 'detail'
+4- All Entities which have referenced objects must have a projection named 'detail'.
+This would enable the framework to fetch referenced objects along with main objects.
+For Example see [PersonDetailProjection](src/main/java/com/arslan/angularSpringApi/module/person/model/projection/PersonDetailProjection.java)

+5- Expose Id for all entities.
+See [CustomRestConfiguration](src/main/java/com/arslan/angularSpringApi/configuration/CustomRestConfiguration.java)

-4- Angular Dependencies:
+6- Angular Dependencies:

     a) angular-bind-html-compile (https://github.com/incuna/angular-bind-html-compile)